 New York University’s Stern School of Business has selected me as this years’ recipient of an honorary degree.
-WINONA, INC. the agency is a phenomenon.
+My agency, WINONA, INC., is a phenomenon.
 The top shop for five years running, I sometimes forget just how fierce I really am.
 But what a blast it is to see my grandmother, Sylvia, with Belle and Desi, celebrating my achievement right out here in the middle of Yankee Stadium.
 Sylvia’s taking it to church.
 Don’t let her come out of those shoes!

 Belle is my plus-one for the graduation luncheon.
 Hosted by the university president in his drool-worthy townhouse, tucked deep in the West Village, we munch and we mingle with the brainy elite.
 And then I spot him.
 He’s a beautiful boy with green eyes and lush auburn locks.
 Watching him work the room, I’m sold.
 He’s got personality-plus, a great physique, and my gut tells me that he photographs like an angel.
 I sneak a couple of shots and a few seconds of video with my iPhone.
 I can’t wait for Marc and the staff to see him.

 Winona is wearing Cushnie et Ochs

 It doesn’t take long to track him down.
 Joseph Kalani, Jojo for short, is a twenty-one year old NYU sociology major.
 I find his email address via Facebook and send to him a personal note with an invitation to meet at Minetta Tavern for lunch.
 On the Dean’s list, Jojo’s fast-tracking towards pre-law.
 But his Instagram page is loaded with wannabe model shots.
 “Law school is going nowhere,” I tell him.
 “But you won’t always look the way you do right now.
 Take advantage of it.
 There’s a 12-month contract with WINONA, INC. in my bag, ready for you to sign.”